Acoustic shape optimization using energy stable curvilinear finite differences: The forward problem

 \subsection{Two-dimensional operators on $\Omega^+$}

 Since $\Omega^+$ is rectangular by construction, operators on $\Omega^+$ are directly obtained through tensor products of the one-dimensional operators.
 Let $m^+_x$ and $m^+_y$ denote the number of grid points in the $x$- and $y$-directions, respectively, and let $\bv{v}^+ \in \mathbb{R}^{N^+}$, where $N^+ = m^+_x m^+_y$, denote a column-major ordered solution vector.
-Then, the two-dimensional SBP operators are constructed using tensor products as follows:
+The two-dimensional SBP operators are constructed using tensor products as follows:

-For notational clarity, we have used the same symbols for 1D operators in the $x$- and $y$-directions in \eqref{eq: disc_2d_tensor_prods_p}, although they in general are different (since they depend on the number of grid points and the grid spacing).
+For notational clarity, we have used the same symbols for 1D operators in the $x$- and $y$-directions in \eqref{eq: disc_2d_tensor_prods_p}, although they are different in general (since they depend on the number of grid points and the grid spacing).

 The discrete Laplace operator in $\Omega^+$ is